VengalaEshwar/competative-programming/README.md

 # competative programming
-This repo is helpful of fast coding in contest like lc,cc,cf....
+This repo is helpful for fast coding in contest like lc,cc,cf....
 This contains most used DSA.In future I keep on updating if learn any new thing or if it neccessary to add new things
 - This repo contains codes in `java` and `c++`
 ## Topics
 ### Algorithms